Black Lives Matter

 People in the UK and all over the world have taken to the streets to highlight issues faced by black people and called for action to tackle racial injustice.
-The UK, like the US, has taken too long to translate our ideals into action or change and we still have a long way to go.

 - Black students are more likely to engage and participate in their university studies but a larger proportion obtain lower-level degrees and have lower satisfaction (The Independent, Oct 2019).

 - In 2016/17, black graduates earned the lowest graduate salaries and experienced the worst graduate outcomes (GOV.UK, Jun 2019).

 - There are only 40 black women out of 19,285 UK professors (of which 12,975 are white males, 4,560 white women and 90 black males) (THE, Jun 2020).

 - The UK Government has published their 'Disparities in the risk and outcomes of COVID-19' report.
 This shows that the death rates of black men are 3.9 times higher than that of white men, and the death rates of black women 3.3 times higher than that of white women.

 - Met police officers were shown to be twice as likely to issue fines to black people over COVID-19 lockdown breaches (The Guardian, June 2020).

 - Black boys are more likely to be excluded from school even when engaging in the same disruptive behaviour as their white counterparts (DfES, Sept).

 - British citizens with “foreign sounding names” have to send, on average, 60% more job applications to get a positive response from employers compared to their white counterparts (CSI, Jan 2019).